10 Tips for Eating Healthy on a Budget

 2. Buy in Season: Fruit and vegetables bought in season and local are usually less expensive.

 3. Choose Fresh over Prepacked: Prepacked is generally more expensive as there is more expensive in bringing the product to the convenience store that you are purchasing it from.

 4. Organic or Non – Organic: The introduction of organic fruits and vegetables has been a slow process.
 These can often be quite expensive fruits and vegetables that stand up quite well against the pesticides used and are least affected by commercial farming include:

 Keep your Organic Purchases for these products:

 - Animal products

 6. Store Your Food for Safety and the Best Longevity in remaining fresh: This saves money as there is nothing worse than having to throw food out.
 Freeze immediately your meat, fish or chicken.
-Also any left over meals put into airtight containers and freeze these can make easy meals for the nights you want off or a lunches to take to work.
+Also, any leftover meals put into airtight containers and freeze these can make easy meals for the nights you want off or a lunch to take to work.

 - Store vegetables like pumpkin, squash, sweet potatoes, garlic, and onions in a dark, cool place.
 Pantry or cupboard that remains cool.

 - Bananas will last longer by wrapping the top of the bunch in plastic wrap.